eaeoz/website/exampleSite/content/posts/cloudflare-dyndns.md

 type = "post"

 +++
-*copy api key from cloudflare dashboard and write your hostname*
+*copy api key from cloudflare dashboard for API_KEY section and write your hostname to ZONE section*

 ```
 version: '2'